hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 Thus, the server only receives IPv6 queries from processes on the server node itself and not from any other nodes in the network.

-Note: Alternatively, the DNS server can receive DNS queries on all the server's IPv4 addresses with the IPv4 listen address `any`.
+Note: Alternatively, each DNS server can receive DNS queries on all the server's IPv4 addresses with the IPv4 listen address `any`.
 To allow receiving IPv6 queries from other nodes in the network, the server's IPv6 addresses or `any` can be added to IPv6 listen addresses.

 ### Forwarders